voxelgit/nebula/README.md

 Games, [chat](https://element.hot-chilli.im/#/register), and a lot more to come.
 [THIS SITE IS IN BETA]

-This isn't hosted on a single homepage for anti-blocking simplicity so the path for each file would be **voxel-im.github.io/YinYang/-.html**

 If your school ever restricts this just fork and deploy to GitHub Pages or use the following options:

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/voxel-im/YinYang"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>